Adaptive Yoga Teacher Training

 August 4–6, 12–13, 19–20, September 22, and September 24, 2017

-Taught by Hamsa Spagnola with assistants Rev. Sam Rudra Swartz and Daya/Amy Eberhardt
+Taught by Hamsa Spagnola with assistants Rev. Sam Rudra Swartz, Daya/Amy Eberhardt, and Tania Taravati Turcinovic

 The Adaptive Yoga Teacher Training provides a solid foundation for Yoga instructors so that they will know how to adapt the basic Yoga asana for those students who may be limited in movement because of age, illness, disability, or injury.
 With the use of chairs, the wall, straps, bolsters, blankets, blocks, and gentle assists, you will learn how to modify traditional Yoga postures as well as create Yoga classes designed for specific populations and such conditions as Alzheimer’s, stroke, multiple sclerosis, arthritis, cancer, spinal cord injuries, obesity, and visual impairment.
 This course prepares you to adapt the traditional Yoga class so that students of any age, shape, size, ability, or disability may enjoy the Hatha Yoga experience safely and comfortably.